正戦論と成功確率<br>Just War Theory and Likelihood of Success : Prudential Judgement, Geopolitics and Just Statecraft (Cass Military Studies)

 Full Description

-This book analyses the concept of likelihood of success in just war thinking and argues that if the concept should be retained, it must be reconsidered within the overall whole of the tradition of just war.
+This book analyzes the concept of likelihood of success in just war thinking and argues that if the concept should be retained, it must be reconsidered within the overall whole of the tradition of just war.

 This book will be of interest to students of just war theory, military ethics, statecraft, and international relations generally.